cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

 ### Cloud Plugins

-The lifecycle `start` operation should store the following runtime properties for the `Compute` node instance:
+The lifecycle `start` operation should store the following runtime properties for the `cloudify.nodes.Compute` node instance:

 - `ip` - The IP address of the VM to be accessed by Cloudify Manager.
 - `networks` - A dictionary containing network names as keys and list of IP addresses as values.

 See the Cloudify [OpenStack plugin]({{< relref "working_with/official_plugins/openstack.md" >}}) for reference.